whad-team/whad-client/doc/source/cli/ble/ble-periph.rst

 .. code-block:: text

-    $ wble-periph -i hci0 -p mydevice.json interactive
+    $ wble-periph -i hci0 -p mydevice.json

-We can check the services and characteristics have been automatically populated:
+This will launch an interactive shell with the peripheral GATT profile populated with the specified JSON file.
+We can check the provided profile has been successfully loaded:

 .. code-block:: text